maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/04-Creating-url-queries.md

 ~~~
 {: .output}

-We can see that this API gives us JSON output including a links to two versions
+We can see that this API gives us JSON output including links to two versions
 of the picture of the day, and then metadata about the picture including its
 title, description, and copyright.
 The headers also give us some information
 about our API usage&mdash;our rate limit is 40 requests per day, and we have
 39 of these remaining.

-With all of these ways to provide identification and authentication information,
-we don't have time to cover each possibility exhaustively.
-For the vast majority
-of APIs, there will exist good developer documentation that provides examples of
-how to use the token or other identifier that they provide to connect to their
-service, including examples.

 ## URL Query Strings

-Let's break down the given URL Certainly!
-Let's dissect the given URL `https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=nucleotide&id=5&rettype=fasta` to illustrate various API concepts using this specific example:
+Let's break down the given URL `https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=nucleotide&id=5&rettype=fasta` to illustrate various API concepts using this specific example:

 ### Base URL